OpenNTI/nti.docs.platform.enduser/adminguide/managesiteusers.rst

 .. image:: images/adminuser.png

-Also, navigate to the Courses, Transcript, or Reports tab for more information regarding the user's activity across courses and to award credit.
+Navigate to the Courses, Transcript, or Reports tab for more information regarding the user's activity across courses and to award credit.

 Learner Courses